msharma84/Technical_Concepts/Java.md

     sortedList.forEach(System.out::println);
      ```

-- How do you limit a stream to the first 5 elements?
+- How do you limit a stream to the first 5 elements

     ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,5,6,7,8,9);